wildmountainfarms/solarthing-docs/docs/source/logging.rst

     sudo chown -R 1000:root es_data  # es_data requires certain permissions for the elasticsearch image to like it

     mkdir mongo_data/
-    sudo chown -R 2000:2000 graylog_data mongo_data  # mongo allows any uid:gid combination, so we will use 2000 for both here
+    sudo chown -R 2000:2000 mongo_data  # mongo allows any uid:gid combination, so we will use 2000 for both here

-    mkdir graylog_data/
+    mkdir -p graylog_data/config/
     wget https://raw.githubusercontent.com/Graylog2/graylog-docker/4.3/config/graylog.conf
     mv graylog.conf graylog_data/config/
     sudo chown -R 1100:1100 graylog_data  # graylog_data requires certain permissions for the graylog image to like it

 Edit ``docker-compose.yml`` in the ``graylog`` directory and paste these contents into it: